Visual-Vincent/PlayerStatistics-MC/README.md

 # Player Statistics List
 A Minecraft Forge mod showing relevant statistics about the player and the world around them.

-This mod is client-side only.
-Works on any server.
+This mod is client-side only, meaning the server(s) you are joining don't need to be modded in order for this mod to work for you.

 ## Requirements
 For running: